Whose Bone Was Found During The Aruba Search For Natalee Holloway?

 The series, which concluded Sept.
 23, ended before Kolowski ruled out Natalee Holloway as a match to the bone.
 He did so earlier this month by comparing mitochondrial DNA extracted from it to a DNA sample provided by her mother.

-Those findings now raise the question of whom the bone belongs to and how it came into the possession of Ludwig.
+Those findings now raise the question of whom the bone belongs to and how it came into the possession of Ludwick.

-Ludwig did not respond to a request for comment, and the alleged mishandling of the bones prevents anyone from legally pursuing him, according to international criminal defense attorney Michael Griffith.
+Ludwick did not respond to a request for comment, and the alleged mishandling of the bones prevents anyone from legally pursuing him, according to international criminal defense attorney Michael Griffith.

 Griffith told HuffPost the “chain of custody” designed to ensure physical items are preserved in the state they were found was broken when Aruba authorities gave up possession of the bone.

-Note: CORRECTION: John Ludwick’s name was misspelled in an earlier version of this article.